LorenvXn/Connecting-containers-with-docker-network/README.md

 # Linking-docker-containers

-Linking mysql container with a C container for C API mysql programming purposes.
+Linking mysql container with a C container for C API mysql programming purposes.  -- The container with ``manipulatedb`` will behave as the connection server for the mysql database.

 Building: